|INTRODUCTION||BIBLIOGRAPHIC REVIEW||NATIONAL VERSIONS||SCALE CONSTRUCTION|

 An early paper that deals with the problems inherent in attempts to measure stratification arrangements using the judgements of individuals is Stewart & Blackburn 1975.
 There is a very brief account of the Cambridge Scale and its construction in Stewart et al 1973, but the basic presentation is in Stewart et al 1980, particularly in Part I, which deals specifically with the Cambridge Scale.
 However, the whole book is essential reading for those who wish to understand the general approach.
 A short extract from one of these other, important sections is included in Holmwood 1996.
 Some of the broad theoretical ideas are developed in Holmwood & Stewart 1983, Prandy & Bottero 1995, Blackburn & Prandy 1997, Bottero and Prandy 2003, and Bottero 2005b.
 There is an extension of the underlying ideas to include gender in Bottero 1998.
 Holmwood & Stewart 1991 incorporate these ideas within a wider context of the nature of explanation in social science, particularly its relation to social theory.
 Bottero 2005a incorporates the approach in the wider context of understanding social stratification generally.
 Bottero et al. 2009 draw links between these approaches and ideas from a Bourdieusian perspective on social stratification.

 CAMSIS scales are sometimes given the generic title 'Social Interaction Distance' scales, as they can be calculated from any data on social linkages between occupations.
 In different contexts, data on occupations linked by friendship, marriage, parent-child combinations, and within-career intra-generational mobility, has been used to derive SID scales.
 Prandy and Lambert 2003 argue that all such measures of social interaction are likely to generate the same empirical patterns of a stratification structure of Social Interaction Distance.
 This is used to justify why contemporary CAMSIS scales are usually calculated on the basis of pairs of occupations linked by marriage or cohabitation (since this data is easiest to obtain from various empirical sources).
+Lambert and Griffiths 2018 summarise, with illustrative examples, analysis using this form of data.

-The original version of the Cambridge Scale , which was created from a data set using only male white-collar workers, was based on Multi-dimensional scaling techniques (MDS, for background see the NewMDSX website), using patterns of the occupations of friends (see the reference to Stewart et al 1980, above).
+The original version of the Cambridge Scale, which was created from a data set using only male white-collar workers, was based on Multi-dimensional scaling techniques (MDS, for background see the NewMDSX website), using patterns of the occupations of friends (see Stewart et al 1980).
 It was subsequently revised, particularly in order to accommodate female incumbents of occupations (Prandy 1986).
 The revision is more fully described in Prandy 1990 (reprinted in Holmwood 1996), where there is also a brief outline of the evidence for the Cambridge Scale's value in empirical analyses.
 This revision utilised, unwittingly, a variant form of Correspondence Analysis (CA) and in a more conventional form this was the method used in the Family History Project (Bottero and Prandy 2001), using data on marriage and .
 Correspondence analysis is also used in the current development of CAMSIS international measures, though our preferences has shifted to using Goodman's class of "RCII" association models (RC) for the scale construction process (also known as log-multiplicative models) (Prandy and Lambert 2003).

 A discussion of each of these approaches in slightly greater detail can be found at this section of the 'construction' webpages at this site.
 Extensive details on the practical estimation of CAMSIS scales using both CA and RC models are also provided in the construction sections of these webpages.

 There are certain methodological principles to the derivation of SID scales which are associated with the CAMSIS project but are not necessarily required of a SID approach.
 The first concerns the difference between universaility and specificity in occupation-based social classifications (see Lambert et al. 2008; Lambert et al. 2006): SID scales derived in the CAMSIS project have been deliberately specific in terms of countries, time periods, and men and women (that is, different scales exist for different countries, time periods and for men and women).
 A second issue concerns the level of detail of occupational measurement: SID scales dervied in the CAMSIS project have used as much detail on different occupational positions as available (e.g. Lambert et al. 2006).
 Neither of these principles are a pre-requisite for using the CAMSIS approach, however.
-In an important recent development, de Luca, Meraviglia and Ganzeboom (2010) have used the methodologies of the CAMSIS approach to develop a universal (cross-national) scale applied to a relatively small number of occupational units (a measure known as 'International CAMSIS' or I-CAM - see also described the 'versions' section of this site).
+In an important recent development, de Luca, Meraviglia and Ganzeboom (2010) have used the methodologies of the CAMSIS approach to develop a universal (cross-national) scale applied to a relatively small number of occupational units (a measure known as 'International CAMSIS' or I-CAM - see also Meraviglia et al. 2018 and see the 'versions' section of this site).

 Several other research projects also estimate SID scales in similar ways to those of the CAMSIS project.
 An early example was implemented by Laumann and Guttman (1966).
 Of most contemporary impact, a series of derivations using friendship and marriage patterns are associated with Chan and Goldthorpe (2004, 2007; Chan 2010).
 Indeed one scale linked to this approach has been published in an edited book where it is directly linked to dicussion of CAMSIS scales (Bessudnov 2012).
 However, the scale derivations associated with Chan and Goldthorpe have normally been distinguished from CAMSIS on the grounds that they are interpreted as measures of 'social status' rather than of 'social stratification', and in methodological terms have usually used a smaller range of different occupational unit groups and have not differentiated male and female scales.